FHSAF/th_flink_cep/README.md

 # Flink Application for HRC Human Factor Monitoring

 This project implements the real-time stream processing component of the Master's Thesis: "Enhancing Safety through Human Factor Monitoring in Virtual Reality".
-It uses the Apache Flink DataStream API to process multi-modal sensor data from a Human-Robot Collaboration (HRC) training simulation, calculate ergonomic risks (RULA) and attention levels, forward EMG data for external fatigue analysis, and generate alerts for a closed-loop feedback system.
+It uses the Apache Flink DataStream API to process multi-modal sensor data from a Human-Robot Collaboration (HRC) training simulation, calculate ergonomic risks (RULA) and attention levels, and **ingest both raw and processed EMG data for storage and analysis.**

 ## Motivation